FrankReh/tonic/transport-examples/helloworld-tutorial.md

 tokio = { version = "1.0", features = ["macros", "rt-multi-thread"] }

 [build-dependencies]
-tonic-build = "0.12"
+transport-build = "0.12"
 ```

-We include `tonic-build` as a useful way to incorporate the generation of our client and server gRPC code into the build process of our application.
+We include `transport-build` as a useful way to incorporate the generation of our client and server gRPC code into the build process of our application.
 We will setup this build process now:

 ## Generating Server and Client code